-This specifies a function on either points or blocks. n is the cardinality of the domain. ordered specifies whether the function entries are ordered (by preimages): if the function body is not blank and each preimage is given explicitly or (if there is just one function image) as the empty element entire\domain (i.e. neither as a preimage\cardinality nor blank), then the value of ordered must be "true", otherwise it is "unknown". precision is required if the function values are real numbers and specifies the precision to which they have been computed.
+This specifies a function on either points or blocks. n is the cardinality of the domain. ordered specifies whether the function entries are ordered (by preimages): if the function body is not blank and each preimage is given explicitly or (if there is just one function image) or as the one element list containing the string "entire\domain" (i.e. neither as a preimage\cardinality nor blank), then the value of ordered must be "true", otherwise it is "unknown". precision is required if the function values are real numbers and specifies the precision to which they have been computed.
 A function is given by a sequence of map's, each of which is specified as follows: